arcmags/ramroot/README.rst

 Options
 =======

-All options are optional (although *--root* may be required in rare cases).
+All options are optional (although *--root* may be required as noted below).

 ``-b, --boot [UUID]``
-    Specify the */boot* UUID to use when building hooks; necessary if unable to detect UUID via *lsblk* or */etc/fstab*.
+    Specify */boot* partition UUID to use when building hooks.

 ``-H, --help``
     Display help text and exit.